 It’s a special treat when you walk into a bathroom and realize the floors are warm to the touch.
 Because it’s invisible, it’s a surprise that will delight any guest or homeowner.
-But for those who haven’t installed a system themselves, the way floor heating actually works may seem like a mystery.
+But for those who haven’t installed a heating system themselves, the way floor heating actually works may seem like a mystery.
 So how exactly does it all work?

 How Does Underfloor Heating Work?